asawegelius/OnlineLearningPlatform/Documentation/SystemIntegrationReport.md

 ###Table of Contents

 ##3.
 Introduction
+This report documents the development process and our learning experiences over the course of implementing our project for the course _System Integration_ , as part of the Software Development education at The Copenhagen School of Design and Technology.

+Through this report we explain how we implemented system integration techniques and technologies within the context of our project.
+In each section, we will provide a brief introduction to the theory behind the specific topic to give a better understanding of our reasoning and the choices we have made throughout the development, particularly in regards to our design and implementation as it relates to achieving particular integration goals, and what tradeoffs, if any, were made.
 ##4.
 Integration
 ###4.2 Object Relational Mapping
 In object-oriented programming you work on Objects that are almost always non-scalar values.
 In a relational DBMS you store and manipulate scalar values in tables.
 To integrate you must either convert the objects to groups of simple values for storage and then convert back upon retrieval or you can use only simple scalar values within the program.
 Object-relational mapping implements the first approach.